ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 });
 ```

-The superform adapter is only to be used on the client, it is **not** a replacement for any other validation library.
+> The superform adapter is only to be used on the client, it is **not** a replacement for any other validation library, especially not on the server.
 Hopefully, you can switch to something better now.

-### superValidateSync -> defaults
+### superValidateSync is renamed to defaults

 The quite popular `superValidateSync` function has changed, since it's not possible to make a synchronous validation anymore.
 So if you're validating data with `superValidateSync` (in the first parameter), be aware that **superValidateSync cannot do validation anymore**.
 You need to use a `+page.ts` to do proper validation, as described on the [SPA page](/concepts/spa#using-pagets-instead-of-pageserverts).